PuZZleDucK/Inclusivity-2020-January/slides/gnews1.md

 ## Gnews -  Free and Open Culture
 <hr />
 ### 'How I Coined the Term Open Source'
-- There are a number of accounts of the coining of the term, for example by Eric Raymond and Richard Stallman, yet this is mine (Christine Peterson - Foresight Institute), written on January 2, 2006.
-It has never been published, until today.
-The introduction of the term "open source software" was a deliberate effort to make this field of endeavor more understandable to newcomers and to business, which was viewed as necessary to its spread to a broader community of users
+- There are a number of accounts of the coining of the term... this is mine (Christine Peterson - Foresight Institute)
 - Those new to the term "free software" assume it is referring to the price.
 Oldtimers must then launch into an explanation...
 - While not ideal, it struck me as good enough.
 I ran it by at least four others: Eric Drexler, Mark Miller, and Todd Anderson liked it, while a friend in marketing and public relations felt the term "open" had been overused and abused and believed we could do better
 - Maddog mentioned "freely distributable" as an earlier term, and "cooperatively developed" as a newer term.
 Eric listed "free software," "open source," and "sourceware"